Travel Budget Guide

 Eat Like a Local

 Skip tourist restaurants and eat at comedores and markets.
-You'll save 50-70% and experience authentic Guatemalan cuisine.
-Look for places packed with locals.
+Save 50-70% and experience authentic Guatemalan cuisine.

 Use Chicken Buses

-While less comfortable, chicken buses are incredibly cheap ($1-5 vs $15-30 for shuttles).
-They're safe during daytime and offer an authentic cultural experience.
+Incredibly cheap ($1-5 vs $15-30 for shuttles).
+Safe during daytime and offer an authentic cultural experience.

 Travel in Shoulder Season